nablarch/nablarch-document/en/application_framework/application_framework/setting_guide/CustomizingConfigurations/index.rst

 Example of configuration change
 ================================

-See below for specific examples of changing the configuration of the component configuration file and the configuration file (config file).
+See below for specific examples of changing the configuration of the component configuration file and the configuration file (properties file).

 * :doc:`CustomizeMessageIDAndMessage`
 * :doc:`CustomizeAvailableCharacters`